 Hewlett-Packard Pretexting Scandal

-In 2006, Hewlett-Packard (HP) was caught up in a pretexting scandal that resulted in the resignation of several top executives.
+In 2006, Hewlett-Packard (HP) was involved in a pretexting scandal that resulted in the resignation of several top executives.
 HP hired a private investigation firm to find the source of media leaks.
-The investigation firm used pretexting to gain access to the phone records of HP board members and journalists.
+The investigation firm used pretexting to access the phone records of HP board members and journalists.

-The investigation firm used false pretenses to obtain the phone records.
+The investigation firm used pretenses to obtain the phone records.
 They pretended to be the targets and provided false information to the phone companies to gain access to the records.
-The scandal led to a congressional investigation and a significant public backlash against HP.
+The scandal led to a congressional investigation and public backlash against HP.

 Sarah Palin Email Hack